We’ve rounded up the top 20 marketing metrics that can fuel your business, so you don’t have to. Get the scoop inside this guide—you’re welcome 🫶

 What’s a good email open rate?
 That will vary based on factors like industry, target audience, and the specific type of emails you send.
 However, as a general guideline, benchmarks for email open rates are as follows:

 An average open rate of 15% -25% across industries is considered decent.
 Achieving an open rate above 25% is excellent and indicates strong engagement with your audience.
-On the other hand, a low open rate below 15% suggests there may be opportunities for improvement in your email snippets and subject lines or audience targeting strategies.
+On the other hand, a low open rate below 15% suggests there may be opportunities for improvement in your email snippets and subject lines or audience-targeting marketing strategies.

 #10 Bounce rate